New

 In Conclusion

-As you can see there are no shortage of reasons why cars go to auction.
-Dealerships send cars to the auction to get rid of aged units, because they just want cash to buy something different, or merely to balance their inventories for maximum return of investment.
+As you can see, there are no shortage of reasons why cars go to auction.
+Dealerships send cars to the auction to get rid of aging inventory, because they just want cash to buy something different, or merely to balance their inventories for maximum return of investment.
 The reasons are as valid as they are varied, and the auctions remain a valuable tool for dealerships to use.

 The 3 Things You Need to Bring with You When Buying a Car (If You Want to Be Taken Seriously)